signature-ip-ai/inoculator-user-guide/source/downloadjson.rst

   :align: center

-This feature is available depending on account accessibility.
-Please contact your group admin regarding this function, as it is managed on the group-admin side.
+This feature’s availability depends on your account permissions.
+Please contact your group administrator for access, as this function is managed at the group administration level.